 The Dreaded: His influence is so strong that he causes rioting outside Parliament in the final scenes.

 Evil Brit: Averted.
-He is evil but being british has nothing to do with it.
-Everyone here is british.
+He is evil, but being British has nothing to do with it.
+Everyone here is British except for Robert Downey Jr.

 Evil Plan: Fakes his own death to convince others that he has supernatural dark power and assassinate Parliament.